 Engineering Design Program Services: Transair's catalog of products can be downloaded into virtually any format used to design plant systems.
 Many popular design and estimation programs already come with Transair loaded onto the software.

-On-site Consulting Services: Parker can provide on-site engineering and construction support as well as hands-on training for contractors and/or pipe installers.
+On-site Consulting Services: Parker can provide on-site engineering and construction support as well as hands-on training for mechanical contractors and/or pipe installers.